Good Times Restaurants (NASDAQ:GTIM) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Good Times Restaurants (NASDAQ:GTIM – Get Rating) in a report issued on Saturday.
-The brokerage issued a strong-buy rating on the restaurant operator’s stock.
+StockNews.com began coverage on shares of Good Times Restaurants (NASDAQ:GTIM – Get Rating) in a research report issued on Sunday.
+The brokerage set a “strong-buy” rating on the restaurant operator’s stock.

-Separately, TheStreet lowered shares of Good Times Restaurants from a b- rating to a c+ rating in a report on Friday, February 4th.
+Separately, TheStreet cut Good Times Restaurants from a “b-” rating to a “c+” rating in a research report on Friday, February 4th.

 Good Times Restaurants Inc, through its subsidiaries, engages in the restaurant business in the United States.
 The company operates and franchises Good Times Burgers & Frozen Custard, an upscale quick-service drive-through dining restaurant; and owns, operates, franchises, and licenses Bad Daddy's Burger Bar, a full-service upscale casual dining restaurant.